The Suez Canal: A Man-Made Marvel Connecting the Mediterranean Sea and the Red Sea

 The primary artificial canals, such as the Panama Canal, Volga-Don Canal, the Corinth Canal, the Grand Canal and the Suez Canal, provide alternative transportation routes across major seawater networks worldwide, facilitating efficient marine transportation.

-The 193.30 km (120 miles)-long Suez Canal is an artificial sea-level waterway located in Egypt and connects the Mediterranean Sea with the Gulf of Suez, a northern branch of the Red Sea.
+The 193.30 km (120 miles)-long Suez Canal is an artificial sea-level waterway in Egypt.
+It connects the Mediterranean Sea with the Gulf of Suez, a northern branch of the Red Sea.

 Officially opened in November 1869, the Suez Canal is one of the world’s most heavily used shipping routes, witnessing the passage of thousands of vessels every year.